MStonehouse/backgroundColorPicker/README.md

 # Background Color Picker

-Program to pick an appropriate background color for an image
+A simple program to help pick an appropriate background color for an HTML image